domi021/AniVault/README.md

 - **Force Updates** — old versions are prompted to download the latest APK
 - **Themes** — light and dark mode with accent color picker
 - **Multi-language** — English, Spanish, Japanese
+-**Watch-Anime**-With the latest release you can watch anime ad free.
 ## Tech

 - [Expo](https://expo.dev) (React Native) — Android/iOS/Web